-Prerequisite: Grade of C or better in MATH 241, PHYS 211, and CHEM 211 and CHEM 212 or CHEM 223 and CHEM 224 statistics, quality assurance, calibration methods, systematic treatment of equilibrium, acid-base titration, EDTA titration, redox titration, gravimetric analysis, introduction to electroanalytical and spectrometric methods, concepts of analytical separation and application of Excel in analytical chemistry.
+Prerequisite: Grade of C or better in MATH 241, PHYS 211, and CHEM 211 and CHEM 211L or CHEM 223 and CHEM 223L

+A one semester course that investigates the principles of quantitative analytical chemistry and how these principles are applied in chemistry and related disciplines.
+Lecture and laboratory concentrate on tools, experimental error, statistics, quality assurance, calibration methods, systematic treatment of equilibrium, acid-base titration, EDTA titration, redox titration, gravimetric analysis, introduction to electroanalytical and spectrometric methods, concepts of analytical separation and application of Excel in analytical chemistry.